Intensive Spelling Introduction

 Several factors work in the favor of the student to enable his degree of decoding fluency to improve rapidly as he proceeds further through this book.
 First is the fact that the more familiar your student becomes in working with the sounds of the language and the letter combinations that represent those sounds, then the faster that student will be able to sound out unknown words when encountered.
 Second is the fact that by virtue of having worked carefully through the first four sections of the book, the student has gained a thorough understanding of the phonetic basis of our language.
 With this knowledge as a foundation he then has the capability to look at any word and determine what that word is, never needing to guess again.
 Finally in normal conversation people tend to use a very limited number of vocabulary words.
 Thus by learning the most commonly-used words in our language, an individual learns those words which have the highest frequency of appearance in written form.
 Working from lists of commonly-used words provides a student with an excellent foundation upon which to build decoding proficiency over a period of time.

-At this juncture in the program the teacher focuses his instructional time exclusively upon spelling.
 Becoming a good speller takes longer than does developing decoding proficiency.
 The reason that spelling requires a longer period of time to master than does decoding is because in spelling every letter in every word must be spelled correctly; there is no such thing as spelling a word almost correctly.
 In decoding a word, a student can use the context of surrounding words in addition to his knowledge of phonics to determine the identity of the word in print.
 But in spelling there are no context clues to aid the student.
 A word might contain ten letters, and if a speller omits even one of those letters or incorrectly uses one wrong letter to try and spell the word, then the word is counted as being spelled wrong.
 Spelling, therefore, requires a more demanding, disciplined approach than does decoding.
 Do not, however, either as an instructor or student let that fact dissuade you.

 This practice of spelling and then marking the spelled word is very important because it serves to reinforce the phonic principles already learned and also serves as a mnemonic aid in enabling the student to learn the correct spelling of individual words.
 Spelling dictated words and then marking those words will require students to pay attention to every aspect of the word; first the student must mentally note the individual sounds within the word, correctly match letters with the sounds in the word, and then demonstrate an understanding of how the word is constructed phonetically by accurately marking the word using the notation system developed throughout this entire program.
 Even students who possess relatively strong reading and spelling skills will at times find themselves challenged when attempting to spell and mark words correctly within this portion of the program.